heinthanth/ni18n/README.md

         withCount:
             English = proc(count: int): string =
                 case count
-                of 0: "I have no cats"
+                of 0: "I don't have a cat"
                 of 1: "I have one cat"
                 else: "I have " & $count & " cats"
             Chinese = proc(count: int): string =